 Thirty-eight judges serve in the 12th Judicial Circuit and administer the duties and responsibilities of the judicial branch of government.
-The Chief Judge is the administrative leader of the third branch of government and is primarily responsible for the oversight of WCDC.
-The WCDC Judge, oversees the day-to-day operation of WCDC, the data collection, and reporting responsibilities, and grant administration duties.
-WCDC receives funding from Will County, Adult Redeploy Illinois, and the Department of Justice, Bureau of Justice Assistance to meet its mission and serve Will County citizens.
+The Chief Judge is the administrative leader of the third branch of government and is primarily responsible for the oversight of WCMHC.
+The Presiding Judge of the Problem-Solving Courts Division, who currently is the WCMHC Judge, oversees the day-to-day operation of WCMHC, the data collection, reporting responsibilities, and grant administration duties.
+WCMHC receives funding from Will County and Adult Redeploy Illinois to meet its mission and serve Will County citizens.